Next-to-leading-logarithmic PanScales showers for Deep Inelastic Scattering and Vector Boson Fusion: All-order validation

 \section{All-order validation}

 In this section, we investigate the all-order behaviour of the PanScales showers for DIS over a broad range of observables, targeting distinct classes of next-to-leading logarithmic effects, i.e.~those of the form $\as^n L^n$.
 In Sec.~\ref{sec:dglap} we test the capability of the showers to reproduce the DGLAP evolution of the parton distribution functions at single-logarithmic (SL) accuracy, which probes nested emissions in the hard-collinear region.
 In Sec.~\ref{sec:multiplicity} we focus on the average particle multiplicity at next-to-double-logarithmic accuracy (NDL), targeting nested emissions in both the soft and collinear regions.
 In Sec.~\ref{sec:global-obs} we compare the shower cumulative cross section against the NLL predictions for several continuously-global observables, which is the only test sensitive to both double- and single-logarithmic terms in the Sudakov exponentiation (including running coupling effects), created through soft and collinear emissions.
 Finally, in Sec.~\ref{sec:non-global-obs} we study a non-global observable at SL accuracy, which probes the description of soft large-angle emissions in the shower.
+In Appendix~\ref{sec:asto0} we comment on the size of NNLL corrections.

 For each observable, we compare the shower's predictions to the known resummation.
 Subleading colour corrections are accounted for using the NODS scheme.
 Although it is possible to include spin correlations (see Appendix~\ref{sec:spin}), this is not done for the tests described below as none of the observables is sensitive to them at our targeted accuracy.